College: Human Sciences

 Dietetics is a "Limited Access" major.
-Students are formally admitted to the major program of study for Fall term only and must submit an application during the preceding Spring Term while taking DIE 3005 (DIE 3005 is also offered in the first six weeks of the summer for transfer students).
+Students are formally admitted to the major program of study for Fall term only and must submit an application during the preceding Spring Term while taking DIE 3005 (DIE 3005 is also offered in the second six weeks of the summer for transfer students).
 Students may be admitted as NFA (not formally admitted) in any term.

 Students must meet the following criteria for admission consideration:.

 • Be an admitted or a current student of Florida State University,

 • Have a 2.75 overall undergraduate GPA (may appeal if lower GPA with exceptional circumstances; contact department),

 • Have HUN 1201 (3) Science of Nutrition completed with a final grade of 'B' or higher ( a B minus does not qualify),

 • Complete DIE 3005 (1) Intro to Dietetics with a grade of “satisfactory (S)”.